Deadlands: Riders on the Storm

 From that moment forward, Chalmers began teaching Roland the ways of the huckster.
 And Roland proved to be an apt pupil.
 After the Memphis trip, Roland stayed on as Chalmers’ valet and student for the next six years.
 Chalmers traveled up and down the river and sometimes out west into Texas.
 The Kentuckian taught Roland everything—hexslinging, gambling, the art of the gun, and the ways of the arcane.
 Roland came to think of his employer as a mentor and a friend.

-One night, the two were playing poker in Nacogdoches, Texas.
+One night in 1870, the two were playing poker in Nacogdoches, Texas.
 Tensions were running high because Roland was winning against a Confederate sergeant who had come to the table late and imposed himself on the game.
 The sergeant kept trying to agitate Roland into drawing on him, but Roland let all the insults and slurs slide off his back.
 Didn’t stop him from taking the peckerwood’s money, though.
 Finally, the Confederate had enough and accused the young man of cheating.

 “Nope,” Roland said shaking his head.
 “Afraid not, friend.”

 “Ain’t no way no coon can play poker like that.
 You gotta be cheatin’,” the sergeant jeered, his hand hovering over his .36 Navy pistol tucked in his belt.
 Roland looked at him steadily over his shaded spectacles.